Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

     :height: 500px

-  Basically, if your server serves resources from another domain (say, you host images or scripts used as resources for pages in a websites hosted at ``site1.example.com`` and ``site2.example.com``), you will need to enable CORS for the web clients to be able to fetch the resources you host that are referred to in the pages served by ``site1.example.com`` and
+  Basically, if your server serves resources from another domain (say, you host images or scripts used as resources for pages in a website hosted at ``site1.example.com`` and ``site2.example.com``), you will need to enable CORS for the web clients to be able to fetch the resources you host that are referred to in the pages served by ``site1.example.com`` and